 - Blackberry Trifle with Luscious Custard Filling

-Note: These nuts can turn out with either a glossy and smooth coating, or a coarse, sugary coating.
+You can make these candied pecans with either a glossy and smooth coating, or a coarse, sugary coating.
 If you prefer to make the outside coating more sugary and less shiny, continue stirring the nuts after you remove them from the heat.

 - 2 cups roughly chopped pecans walnuts, almonds, or cashews are fine too